PriyankaSethi495/Microsoft-Azure-Cloud-Services/README.md

 By following this approach, the project successfully met the requirements of managing user databases and blob storage containers using Microsoft Azure services.
 The combination of Azure Functions for backend logic and a React frontend for user interaction provided a comprehensive solution for effective database and file management through a web interface.

-(Due to organization's confidentiality, the project code and screenshots cannot be uploaded to GitHub.)
+(**Note:** Due to organization's confidentiality, the project code and screenshots cannot be uploaded to GitHub.)